 In Prince Of The Dark Kingdom the first thing Voldemort gets to do on-screen is to crucio an 11 year old Harry for something, that technically wasn't his fault and usually would have warranted a laugh, instead of a curse...

 Sunny Breeze, the protagonist of Racer and the Geek is introduced all alone on a Friday night, when he is drunk, working on a conlang, and keeping an FN FAL within easy reach.

 In The Non-Bronyverse, TD's establishing moment is when he walks up with quiet dignity and grace and punches Celestia in the snout.

-If the Apple Trust from the Lunaverse was not meant to be seen as unsympathetic, neigh (sic), villainous, the self-righteous and jealously monopolising ways they first showed up in Boast Busted and Longest Night, Longest Day did not help.
+If the Apple Trust from the Lunaverse was not meant to be seen as unsympathetic, neigh (sic), villainous, the self-righteous and jealously monopolising behaviour they demonstrated when first appearing in Boast Busted and Longest Night, Longest Day did not help.

 In Untouchable, Pyrrha tries and fails to sing.
 She sadly reflects that she doesn't know anything about music, as "combat had been all she'd ever known."
 The scene sums up a lot about hercharacter.